vadimgierko/personal-website-next-js/README.md

 ### CMS

+- [ ] add/ create CMS before start editing, updating or adding a new content
-- [ ] consider building custom CMS using Firebase as BaaS
+  - [ ] build custom CMS using Firebase as BaaS ?
+  - [ ] use Sanity ?